amplication/amplication/packages/amplication-data-service-generator/src/static/README.md

 By default, your client is now available at http://localhost:3001

-` Make sure that the server is started and running in the background when initiating the admin UI.
-You can run npm run start for the admin UI in a separated shell from the one running the server. `
+`Make sure that the server is started and running in the background when initiating the admin UI.
+You can run npm run start for the admin UI in a separated shell from the one running the server.`

+You can learn more in the [Amplication documentation](https://docs.amplication.com/guides/getting-started/dev-env).